splinesoft/SSDataSources/README.md

     wizardDataSource = [[SSArrayDataSource alloc] initWithItems:
                         @[ @"Merlyn", @"Gandalf", @"Melisandre" ]];

+	// SSDataSources creates your cell and calls
-	// The configure block is called for each cell with
+	// this configure block for each cell with
 	// the object being presented in that cell,
 	// the parent table or collection view,
 	// and the index path at which the cell appears.